Northern Black Forest Nationalpark, Black Forest, Baden-Baden City Forest – a smooth transition

 LYNX PATH (Luchspfad)

-Like the wolf or the bear, the lynx definitely belongs to the Black Forest.
+Like wolf or bear, the lynx definitely belongs to the Black Forest.
 Some lynxes already seem to be moving through the Black Forest and it is good hope that he will be able to settle again.
 In order to sharpen the senses for these once-eradicated species, the Lynx Trail has been established.
 An adventure trail leads about 4 kilometers and is intended primarily for families with children.
 “Sneaking – peeking – ears pointed” is the motto.

 Together with “brush ear”, as the lynx is also called because of its long, black hair tufts on the ears.
 One goes on winding paths, over rocks and narrow bridges through the former city forest of Baden-Baden.
 A total of twenty interactive stations make the Luchspfad (lynx path) an exciting experience.
-Young and old can watch, listen, sneak, jump and guess along the way.
+Young and old can watch, listen, sneak, jump and search for track along the way.
 Highlights include telescopes with a view of possible prey, a funnel with animal sounds and a long and high jump system.
 After this tour you will surely have learned and experienced a lot.

 LOTHAR PATH (Lotharpfad)